ibm-cloud-docs/data-virtualization/key_protect_2.md

 # Key Protect integration
 {: #key-protect-v2}

 The data that you store in Data Virtualization when using the Enterprise plan is encrypted by default by using randomly generated keys.
 If you need to control the encryption keys, you can use [{{site.data.keyword.keymanagementservicelong_notm}}](/docs/key-protect?topic=key-protect-integrate-services) to create, add, and manage encryption keys.
-Then, you can associate those keys with your {{site.data.keyword.databases-for}} deployment to encrypt your Data Virtualization databases.
+Then, you can associate those keys with your {{site.data.keyword.databases-for}} deployment to encrypt your Data Virtualization instances.

 To get started, you need [{{site.data.keyword.keymanagementserviceshort}}](https://cloud.ibm.com/catalog/services/key-protect){: external} provisioned on your {{site.data.keyword.cloud_notm}} account.